Global & Community Health (GCH) Lab

 - Determinants of guardian willingness to utilize accessible mental health services for children and adolescents living in Ibadan, Nigeria.
 In partnership with the University of Ibadan, Centre for Child and Adolescent Mental Health (C-CAMH)

-- Courtesy stigma among Nigerian caregivers of family members with mental illness across three countries
+- Courtesy stigma among Nigerian caregivers of family members with mental health challenges: A multi-national study in Nigeria, Canada, and the US.

 Upper division undergraduate students are welcomed – lab enrollment is selective and limited.